Mehak-Mehta/Frontend-with-React/README.md

 # Why i made this
-I love Hunter x Hunter UwU and i wanted to try react.js
+I love Hunter x Hunter!!!! and i wanted to try react.js

 # Note
 1. Work in Process